moq-wg/moq-requirements/draft-ietf-moq-requirements.md

 Interactive use cases have bidirectional media flows sufficiently coupled with each other, that media from one sender can cause the receiver to reply by sending its own media back to the original sender.

 For instance, a speaker in a conferencing application might make a statement, and then ask, "but what do you folks think?"
-If one of the listeners is able to answer in a timeframe that seems natural, without without waiting for the current speaker to explicitly "hand over" control of the conversation, this would qualify as "Interactive".
+If one of the listeners is able to answer in a timeframe that seems natural, without waiting for the current speaker to explicitly "hand over" control of the conversation, this would qualify as "Interactive".

 **Live Streaming**:
 : a use case with unidirectional media flows, or uncoupled bidirectional flows